Escuela Viva consists of two programs (An Infant/Toddler and a Preschool Program). Within in these two programs there are six classrooms all together.

 Click on each link above to learn more about each program.

 Nutrition.
 We provide morning snack, lunch, and afternoon snack for our children.
-We work to provide children with ahealthy environment including the food that we serve.
+We work to provide children with a healthy environment including the food that we serve.
 With inclusion in mind, we have a wholesome, mostly organic-based menu that takes into account the various food allergens.
-We cook with rice pasta when possible, serve limited dairy and offer both soy and rice milks.
+We serve limited dairy and also offer fortified soy milk.
 As much as we possibly can, we work to accommodate specific allergies and food needs within our own menu.
 Though there may be instances when we will ask a family to provide a supplemental item for their child’s specific dietary need (i.e. gluten free bread, vegan cheese, etc).
 It is also part of our mission to make sure and serve foods with low sugar content, no hydrogenated oils or high fructose corn syrup.
-In addition, we are a peanut free facility and may have other nut restrictions that are determined by the classroom community.
+In addition, we are a nut free facility and may at times have other restrictions that are determined by the classroom community.

 Physical Activity.
 Our children are given opportunities to participate in outside activities each day, rain or shine.
 These activities include playing in our on-site play area, going to the park (where available), gardening, and going on nature walks.
 We also go on field trips as they relate to what we are learning in our classes.